 |coveragescannertcl [⟨cs-options⟩] ⟨application arguments⟩|

-CoverageScannerTcl is a utility which permits to collect code coverage information of a Tcl-based execution.
+CoverageScannerTcl is a utility which collects code coverage information of a Tcl-based execution.
 It will collect all scripts parsed by the embedded Tcl interpreter and determine which parts were actually executed.

 Once the application exits a pair of